 Two of the most common types of structural brain imaging are computed tomography (CT or “CAT” scan) and magnetic resonance imaging (MRI).
 After a head trauma, stroke, or because of severe headaches, a CT or MRI is often done to assess the integrity of the brain’s anatomy.
-These procedures can identify if any parts of the brain are abnormal in size, if anything is missing, or if something is there that shouldn’t be, such as a blood clot or tumor.

 Both modalities provide a lot of detailed information about how well the various areas of the brain work, but there are some big differences in the way they can do this.

-The technology for fMRI was developed in the early 1990s, and it allows researchers and doctors to see the activity in specific areas of the brain.
-For the procedure, the patient lies inside a tube that has a powerful magnet that is 10,000 times stronger than the earth’s magnetic field.
 In a nutshell, fMRI can construct detailed pictures of the brain by combining radiofrequency energy waves and magnetic fields that interact with the magnetic properties in the water molecules of our blood.
-These real-time images show activity—or blood flow—to certain areas in the brain in response to a particular task.
+These real-time fMRI scans show activity—or blood flow—to certain areas in the brain in response to a particular task.

 Depending on what brain functions are being assessed, the patient will be given a specific task to do such as mentally reacting to something with thoughts or feelings.
 The areas that are activated by the task will “light up” and be captured during the imaging.

 However, one of the biggest challenges with using fMRI is that each task looks at only a particular area or circuit in the brain.
 So for example, if a person had a head injury, each area of the brain that is of concern would have to be assessed with a different task to activate it.
-Depending on a patient’s symptoms, the doctor might want to analyze the function of these 7 parts of the brain:

-- Prefrontal, dorsal lateral frontal, and orbital frontal cortex
+• Prefrontal, dorsal lateral frontal, and orbital frontal cortex

-- Right and left temporal lobes
+• Right and left temporal lobes

-- Cerebellum
+• Cerebellum

-- Occipital lobe
+• Occipital lobe

-And although the blood flow information that is obtained can be very helpful, using fMRI to do this can be quite time-consuming and expensive.
+And although the blood flow information that is obtained can be very helpful, using fMRI to do this can be quite time consuming and expensive.
 Brain SPECT, on the other hand, can reveal blood flow and activity of the whole brain with just a single scan.
 Here’s why.

-- Areas of the brain that work well
+• Areas of the brain that work well

-- Areas that are underactive
+• Areas that are underactive

 SPECT is a nuclear medicine procedure that has been used by the doctors at Amen Clinics for more than 30 years to help them more clearly understand the function of their patients’ brains.

-To prepare for the imaging, a patient will sit in a quiet room and a little IV will be placed in their arm.
-An imaging solution with a very small amount of a radioactive tracer is inserted into the IV The solution does not have iodine, so rarely does anyone have an allergic reaction to it.
+The solution does not have iodine, so rarely does anyone have an allergic reaction to it.
 The tracer is taken up into the brain cells within a few minutes of the injection and creates a “snapshot” of the patient’s brain activity.

-About 30 minutes after the injection, the patient will be taken into the camera room and lie down on the imaging table for about 20 minutes while the camera’s detectors rotate around their head—patients do not have to go into a tube.
+About 30 minutes after the injection, the patient will be taken into the camera room and lie down on the imaging table for about 20 minutes while the camera’s detectors rotate around their head.
+Patients do not have to go into a tube.
 The camera gathers data from the “snapshot” of brain activity created from the injection.

 Because SPECT looks at the function of the entire brain, a single SPECT scanning process can provide important details about the biological underpinnings of symptoms.
-For example, if a patient has depression, without looking at the brain it would be hard to know if it is being caused by:
+For example, if a patient has clinical depression, without looking at the brain it would be hard to know if it is being caused by:

-- An undiagnosed head injury
+• An undiagnosed head injury

-- Toxic exposure
+• Toxic exposure

-- Inflammation or infection
+• Inflammation or infection

 SPECT scans are an efficient and relatively simple way to identify any abnormal patterns in the brain that are driving a patient’s symptoms.
 Recently, the Canadian Association of Nuclear Medicine published their new practice guidelines which endorse the use of brain SPECT imaging for the assessment of:

-- Neuropsychiatric disorders, such as ADHD, bipolar disorder, depression, obsessive compulsive disorder (OCD), and posttraumatic stress disorder (PTSD)
+• Neuropsychiatric disorders, such as ADHD, bipolar disorder, depression, obsessive compulsive disorder (OCD), and posttraumatic stress disorder (PTSD)

-- Suspected dementia, such as Alzheimer’s disease, frontal temporal lobe dementia, vascular dementia, and mild cognitive impairment
+• Suspected dementia, such as Alzheimer’s disease, frontal temporal lobe dementia, vascular dementia, and mild cognitive impairment

-- Traumatic brain injury
+• Traumatic brain injury

-- Substance abuse
+• Substance abuse

-- Stroke
+• Stroke

 Mental health issues can’t wait.
 At Amen Clinics, we’re here for you.
 We offer in-clinic brain scanning and appointments, as well as mental telehealth, remote clinical evaluations, and video therapy for adults, children, and couples.
 Find out more by speaking to a specialist today at 888-288-9834 or visit our contact page here.

-How much does a SPECT scan cost and is it covered by insurances?
+1. How much does a SPECT scan cost and is it covered by insurances?

 Comment by Edward Chastka — August 25, 2021 @ 4:00 AM

-It will be a blessing to have a Psychiatrist who knows ; that one treatment out the med dictionary doesn’t help everyone that is like putting ointment on a sore without cleaning w/antibiotic first then piling other meds on and you really haven’t got the glass out the scratch.
+2. It will be a blessing to have a Psychiatrist who knows ; that one treatment out the med dictionary doesn’t help everyone that is like putting ointment on a sore without cleaning w/antibiotic first then piling other meds on and you really haven’t got the glass out the scratch.

 Comment by Bobbie — August 25, 2021 @ 5:47 AM

-How many hospitals or clinics are doing SPECT scans and are there any in Omaha NE. if not what is the closest place.
+3. How many hospitals or clinics are doing SPECT scans and are there any in Omaha NE. if not what is the closest place.

 Comment by jeffery otte — August 25, 2021 @ 6:24 AM

-Is there a place in San Antonio TX that I can ho to for this spect ?
+4. Is there a place in San Antonio TX that I can ho to for this spect ?

 And a park park cost